RogerHuang0320/restaurant_list/README.md

-# Project Title

-Personal Favorite Restaurant Search Engine from Roger
+# Personal Favorite Restaurant Search Engine by Roger

-## Getting Started
+User can browse through the restaurants Roger likes by clicking the picture of any restaurant for more information.
+More information contains the type of the restaurant, address, phone number, and a brief description of the restaurant.
+On top of the restaurants list, it's a searching bar.
+You can type in English or Chinese characters to seach the name or the type of restaurants.

+### Prerequisites

 Users need to get a local terminal software ready, for example, the Git Bash (for Windows).

-### Prerequisites

 * nvm (download this by searching on google "nvm".)
 * Node.js (use nvm to download this.)
 * express (use npm to install express)